-When it became evident that it might be possible for terrorist to cause damage by remote digital means, we commissioned the Cambridge University’s Centre for Risk Studies (CCRS), to evaluate the emergence of cyber-terrorism as a new peril.
-The research examined the intent and capability of threat actors, attack vectors, and realistic event scenarios, and created a firm foundation for Pool Re to fill this coverage gap in advance of the threat manifesting destructively.
+When it became evident that it might be possible for terrorists to cause damage by remote digital means, we commissioned the Cambridge University’s Centre for Risk Studies (CCRS), to evaluate the emergence of cyber-terrorism as a new peril.
+The research examined the intent and capability of threat actors, attack vectors, and realistic event scenarios.
+We were able to determine that there was a potential ‘new’ risk, and that we needed to fill this coverage gap in advance of the threat manifesting destructively.

 Our research with Cambridge concluded that physically destructive cyber terrorism is, for now, a horizon threat, with the capability to carry out attacks such as the Stuxnet attack in 2010 currently the preserve only of sophisticated nation states.